Melissa Conrad Stöppler, MD

 The aging population

 According to the American College of Sports Medicine, by the year 2030, the number of individuals in the United States 65 years and over will reach 70 million, and people 85 years and older will be the fastest growing segment of the population.
 Some of you may already be there, while others may be approaching.
-But whatever your age, exercise can help.
+But whatever your age, exercise can be beneficial.
 Below is a description of what happens to our bodies as we age and how exercise can make all the difference.

 What happens to muscles as we age?

 As many of us have already noticed, muscle mass decreases as we age.
 Beginning in the fourth decade of life, adults lose 3%-5% of muscle mass per decade, and the decline increases to 1%-2% per year after age 50.
 Muscle keeps us strong, it burns calories and helps us maintain our weight, and it is also an essential contributor to our balance and bone strength.
 Without it, we can lose our independence and our mobility.